FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 In this tutorial, we have learnt to,

 #.
-Clone repositories, using hg clone,
+Clone repositories, using 'hg clone',
 #.
-Serve our repositories via http using hg serve,
+Serve our repositories via http using 'hg serve',
-#. push changes to a repository using hg push,
+#. push changes to a repository using 'hg push',
-#. check the changesets in a repository after last pull, using hg incoming,
+#. check the changesets in a repository after last pull, using 'hg incoming',
-#. pull changes from a repository using hg pull ,
+#. pull changes from a repository using 'hg pull' ,
-#. update the working directory, using hg update,
+#. update the working directory, using 'hg update',
-#. merge two heads, using hg merge,
+#. merge two heads, using 'hg merge',
-#. and resolve conflicts using hg resolve.
+#. and resolve conflicts using 'hg resolve'.

 ..
 L36